GLP-1 Injections

 Less common but more serious side effects can include allergic reactions, low blood sugar, kidney problems (especially if you are very dehydrated), gallstones and pancreatitis.
 Thyroid tumors or cancer has been observed in rodents, but not yet humans.

-• Who should avoid Tirzepatide?
+• Who should avoid GLP-1/GIP Injections?

 • You are pregnant